Florida Master Naturalist | Wildlife Photography with Ronen Tivony

 • A structured, educational approach designed for adult learners in the field.

-This combination of naturalist training and professional photojournalism helps you see Florida’s wildlife the way an editor and a field biologist would: with attention to detail, story, and context.
+This combination of naturalist training and professional photojournalism helps you see Florida’s wildlife differently.
+You’ll view it the way an editor and a field biologist would, with attention to detail, story, and context.

 About Ronen Tivony: Wildlife Photojournalist and Florida Master Naturalist

-I am a wildlife photojournalist and workshop leader based in Florida, and a Certified Florida Master Naturalist through the University of Florida.
+I am a wildlife photojournalist and workshop leader based in Florida.
+I am also a Certified Florida Master Naturalist through the University of Florida.
 My work has appeared in outlets such as National Geographic, The New York Times, BBC, CNN, The Guardian, and many others.

-After decades of news and wire-service photojournalism, I shifted my focus to wildlife and conservation storytelling, with a special emphasis on Florida’s wetlands and bird life.
-On my workshops and private tours, I combine this editorial background with my Florida Master Naturalist training to teach behavior-based composition, ethical fieldcraft, and narrative-driven wildlife images
+I spent decades in news and wire-service photojournalism.
+Then I shifted my focus to wildlife and conservation storytelling.
+I have a special emphasis on Florida’s wetlands and bird life.
+On my workshops and private tours, I combine my editorial background with my Florida Master Naturalist training.
+I teach behavior-based composition, ethical fieldcraft, and narrative-driven wildlife images.